 When you call a write operation to create or modify a blob, Azure Storage returns the x-ms-version-id header in the response.
 This header contains the version ID for the current version of the blob that was created by the write operation.

 The version ID remains the same for the lifetime of the version.

 Versioning on write operations

 If the write operation creates a new blob, then the resulting blob is the current version of the blob.
-If the write operation modifies an existing blob, then the new data is captured in the updated blob, which is the current version, and Azure Storage creates a version that saves the blob's previous state.
+If the write operation modifies an existing blob, then the current version becomes a previous version, and a new current version is created to capture the updated blob.

 A blob that was created prior to versioning being enabled for the storage account does not have a version ID.
 When that blob is modified, the modified blob becomes the current version, and a version is created to save the blob's state before the update.
 The version is assigned a version ID that is its creation time.

 When blob versioning is enabled for a storage account, all write operations on block blobs trigger the creation of a new version, with the exception of the Put Block operation.

 For page blobs and append blobs, only a subset of write operations trigger the creation of a version.
 These operations include:

 The following operations do not trigger the creation of a new version.
 To capture changes from those operations, take a manual snapshot:

 All versions of a blob must be of the same blob type.
 If a blob has previous versions, you cannot overwrite a blob of one type with another type unless you first delete the blob and all of its versions.